sstadlberger/botvac-wifi/README.md

 If you haven't already, check out this repository and open the botvac-wifi.ino file in the Arduino IDE.
 Replace the XXX with your WiFi SSID and password.
 Connect the ESP module to the computer and click the right-facing arrow to compile and upload the software to the ESP module.

 ## Usage
-The software includes multicast DNS (mDNS), so you should be able to connect to the bot with http://botvac.local for a simple websocket interface or use ws://botvac.local:81 for a direct websocket connection.
-Alternatively you can check your DHCP to find out the IP adress of the bot.
+Check your DHCP to find out the IP adress of the bot.
+The webinterface is on port 80 (regular http), the websocket is on port 81.

 For convenience and safety purposes, "TestMode off" is always send to the bot if a user disconnects.